davidastrom/TDDD27_2020_AnotherPlanningTool/README.md

 - Angular
   - Apollo Angular - for GraphQL support
+  - Graphql codegen - for syncing queries to backend
+  - Bootstrap - for coherent style elements

 ### Back End

 - Node.js
   - Express
   - TypeScript - To use strong typing on the backend
-  - **Apollo Server Express - To set up a GraphQL endpoint to query**
+  - Apollo Server Express - To set up a GraphQL endpoint to query
   - GraphQL - To set up GraphQL-server
   - TypeGraphQL - Framework to use GraphQL with Typescript.
   - Mongoose - To handle server-db communication